Sign Up for a Free Account

 Overview

 Narrowing of the cerebral aqueduct of Sylvius is termed aqueductal stenosis.
 Cerebrospinal fluid flow is restricted but still occurs.
 Aqueductal atresia, by contrast, is a total obliteration of the cerebral aqueduct, leaving only a few ependymal clusters and rosettes in its place that enable no CSF flow.
 The aqueduct is the conduit between the third and fourth cerebral ventricles.
-When narrowed, CSF accumulation dilates the upstream lateral and third ventricles and cause ventriculomegaly that often can be detected in fetal ultrasound images in the second trimester.
+When narrowed, CSF accumulation dilates the upstream lateral and third ventricles and causes ventriculomegaly that often can be detected in fetal ultrasound and MRI images as early as the second trimester.
 The consequences and treatment of this condition are discussed in this article.

 Key points